-ENERGY undergirds our modern world.
-Energy is what makes possible the unprecedented agricultural and industrial productivity, without which eight thousand million humans could scarcely live on this globe at all - much less could any substantial number of us enjoy leisure and culture.
+Given the the undergirds our modern world.
+Energy is what makes productivity, without which eight thousand million humans could any substantial number of us enjoy leisure and culture.
 Indeed, we all rely for our daily bread on the fixation of nitrogen by the energy-intensive Haber-Bosch process.